thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

       <b>Career Coaching Sessions</b> <font color="crimson"><b> [NEW]</b></font>
       <br> Platform: Zoom
       <br>
      <br>Gain insights from personalised coaching with our career coaches to manage your career.
+Take charge of your own career and speak to our career coaches who will help you navigate through these questions!

       <br>
       <br>Learning Outcomes:
       <br>• How do I plan and grow my career?